 According to data collected by the National Highway Traffic Safety Association (NHTSA), motorcyclists are 27 times more likely to die in a motorcycle crash.
 Even an experienced motorcyclist will suffer the consequences that result from accidents and need time to recover.
-Motorcycle riders should consult an experienced New Jersey motorcycle accident attorney to file a claim if they have been injured in an accident.
+Motorcycle riders should consult an experienced motorcycle accident attorney to file a claim if they have been injured in an accident.

 The extent of injuries does not matter.
 Regardless of whether you suffered minor or major injuries, you have the legal right to sue for the recovery of financial losses and other damages caused by the accident.